AromaKitsune/Windows-XAML-Styles/README.md

 3. Click "Details".
 4. Go to the "Advanced" tab.
 5. Clear everything in the "Mod settings" text box.
-6. Go to this GitHub repo.
+6. Copy the JSON code from this GitHub repo.
-7. Open the JSON file for a specific process.
-8. Copy the whole code.
-9. Go back to the Windhawk app.
-10. Paste the JSON code into the "Mod settings" text box.
+7. Paste the JSON code into the "Mod settings" text box.
-11. Click "Save", and the changes take effect instantly.
+8. Click "Save", and the changes take effect instantly.

 ## Additional configuration